simonberner/github-repowatcher-widget/README.md

 ### Lock Screen Widget
 - Is just another small view
 - Lock screen widget families are: .accessoryInline, .accessoryRectangular, .accessoryCircular
+- On the lock screen: each widget of the same widget type (here GitHubRepo Watcher), can have its own configuration

 ## GitHub API Call
 - [Get a repository](https://docs.github.com/en/rest/repos/repos#get-a-repository)